CHRISTIANNA BRAND: GREEN FOR DANGER

 GREEN FOR DANGER by Christianna Brand (1944) is set in a British hospital during the Blitz.
 When a patient dies under suspicious circumstances, Inspector Cockrill investigates a web of secrets among the medical staff.

 The novel combines a locked-room mystery with a vivid portrayal of the era’s hardships.
-The intricate plot keeps readers guessing with its red herrings and twists.
-Brand’s skillful character development and the sharp wit of Inspector Cockrill make this a standout in the genre, influencing subsequent mystery thrillers.
+The intricate plot keeps readers guessing with its red herrings and twists, and Brand’s skillful character development and the sharp wit of Inspector Cockrill influenced subsequent mystery thrillers.
 It’s a standout among Golden Age detective fiction.

 Green for Danger - Christianna Brand - Tea Tonic and Toxin Podcast and Book Club